OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     }
     ```

-7. Replace `TODO1` with the following code.
+6. Within the `createChart()` function, replace `TODO1` with the following code.
 Note that in order to exclude the header row, the code uses the `Table.getDataBodyRange` method to get the range of data you want to chart instead of the `getRange` method.

     ```js
     var currentWorksheet = context.workbook.worksheets.getActiveWorksheet();